 6 Places to Find Canoes, Kayaks, Pedal Boats, and SUP Paddle Boards Around Philadelphia

-Plus, where to try fun water activities like floating yoga and white-water kayaking.
+Beat the heat with fun water activities like floating yoga and exploring a historic shipwreck.

-There’s something about paddling around in the sunshine that can be incredibly soothing — not to mention a killer arm workout.
-To get your summer waterfront plans off on the right foot, here’s our list of where to rent paddle boats, kayaks, canoes, and more — and where to take lessons and guided river tours on all of the above.
+There’s still time to beat the heat by planning some summer social distancing activities.
+To get you on the water, here’s our list of where to rent paddle boats, kayaks, canoes, and more — and where to take lessons and guided river tours on all of the above.

 Where: On the Schuylkill Banks under the Walnut Street Bridge

 Things to do: Book an hour and a half-long kayak tour on the Schuylkill River for $37 to $50 per person.
 While kayaking, you’ll enjoy views of the Fairmount Dam, Art Museum, Fairmount Water Works, and city skyline.
 Hidden River offers both daytime (“Basic”) and evening (“Moonlight”) tours.

 Where: Outdoor classes at Spruce Street Harbor Park (301 South Christopher Columbus Boulevard); indoor classes at AKA University City (2929 Walnut Street) which start in October.

 Things to do: Book a private or group session from their robust offering of paddle board classes, lessons and tours, which include everything from exploring the Penn’s Landing Marina to paddle by the WWII submarine and the Moshulu.
 Their AquaFlow classes will take your SUP skills to the next level improving your strength and flexibility while on the water.